Discerning Dog Dermatitis: Reasons and a Remedy for Rashes

 Seborrhea is a skin condition causing scaly, flaky, red, and itchy skin.
 It occurs due to an abnormal level of keratin production - a protein that forms skin, nails, and hair.

-Seborrhea is also a primary or secondary disease.
-The primary form is inherited genetically; the secondary, which is more common, arises in relation to an underlying issue, such as a hormonal imbalance, allergies, parasites, infections, malnutrition, or environmental factors.
+Seborrhea is considered a primary or secondary disease.
+The primary form is inherited genetically.
+The secondary form, which is more common, arises in relation to an underlying issue, such as a hormonal imbalance, allergies, parasites, infection, malnutrition, or environmental factors.

 There is no specific treatment for primary seborrhea, but there are ways to help mange it.
 Treating secondary seborrhea technically involves finding and treating its underlying cause.
 Some general forms of managing seborrhea include Omega-3 supplements, shampoos, sprays, corticosteroids, and antibiotics/anti-fungals to counter secondary infections.